rafael-santiago/kryptos/doc/MANUAL.md

 anymore, because the buffers were allocated by the ``kryptos_rsa_mk_key_pair()`` function.
 Do not be sloppy! :)

 Notice that the process of finding primes can be slow, so the key pair producing will become slow for greater key sizes.
-Fortunatelly, you should do it once.
+Fortunately, you should do it once.

 For example in a 32-bit SMP, the code above executed using the following command line: